Common Spinal Procedures

 Pain is such a simple word… it’s tough to imagine that it such as small word can describe the intense stabbing, aching, throbbing, burning, numbing sensation that makes it almost impossible for you to live the way you used to.

-North American Spine provides treatment options for people who have neck or back pain – often extending into fingers and legs – and who have not found relief from other treatments.
+North American Spine provides back pain treatment and neck pain treatment options for people who have neck or back pain – often extending into fingers and legs – and who have not found relief from other treatments.

 If you have tried lifestyle changes, hot/cold compresses, medication, supervised exercise and physical therapy but still have chronic pain, don’t despair.
 North American Spine’s treatments have provided significant pain relief to patients who have not found relief from other treatments… including previous spine surgery.